brugal/wolfcamql/README-wolfcam.txt

-* soundlocal, soundlistlocal, soundweapon, and soundlistweapon in addition to sound and souldlist to allow local (not placed inside 3d world) and weapon (always 'inside player head) channels.
+* soundlocal, soundlistlocal, soundweapon, and soundlistweapon in addition to sound and souldlist to allow local (not placed inside 3d world) and weapon (always 'inside player head') channels.
 * modulus math operator '%'.
 Note: both input values are rounded to the nearest integer
 * player/head/trail, player/torso/trail, player/legs/trail, player/flight
 * the following are passed on to the scripting system where appropriate:  team, clientnum (less than 0 signifies non-player), enemy, teammate, ineyes, surfacetype (for impacts).
 You could have something like custom rails and rockets per team or different settings for enemies and also first person view.
 See wolfcam-ql/scripts/q3mme.fx for more info.